Back

 • Credit Letters don't account for external issues in the supply chain, international trade laws, regulations, foreign exchange rates or geopolitical issues.

 • A Letter of Credit is a financier's guarantee to pay against the presentation of documents that comply with the terms and conditions of the trade deal.
 It is separate from the trade deal on which it is based.
-The Supplier has the bank's undertaking to pay, provided it presents specified documents, irrespective of any dispute in the underlying contract.

 • Letters of Credit typically take a long time to issue.